-Figure 20 In each panel, the green histogram shows the pseudo-rapidity, $\eta_q$ -distribution of the final hard scattered partons, which initiated the recoil jet; the blue histogram shows the $\eta_q$ -distribution of recoil jets within the barrel VTX acceptance; and the red histogram show the $(\eta^{jet}$ - $\eta_q)$ -distribution, where $\eta^{jet}$ is for the pseudo-rapidity reconstructed for the recoil jets.
+Figure 25 In each panel, the green histogram shows the pseudo-rapidity, η_q -distribution of the final hard scattered partons, which initiated the recoil jet; the blue histogram shows the η_q -distribution of recoil jets within the barrel VTX acceptance; and the red histogram show the ($\eta^{\text{iet}} - \eta_q$)-distribution, where η^{jet} is for the pseudo-rapidity reconstructed for the recoil jets.
 Different panels are for the event samples with direct photon of different transverse momenta, starting from 4-5 GeV/c in the upper left to 9-10 GeV/c in the lower right panel.

-Figure 20 illustrates how well the direction of the recoil jet is determined by this simple algorithm.
-In the figure, the pseudo-rapidity $\eta_q$ of scattered quark (obtained from the event generator) are plotted as green histograms.
-The blue histograms in the figure show the distributions of $\eta_q$ for events in which the recoil jet is reconstructed within the VTX acceptance.
-The red histograms show the difference $\eta_q$ - $\eta^{jet}$ between the true pseudorapidity of the recoil quark and that of reconstructed jet.
-The large uncertainty of the recoil jet kinematics, as seen from the wide distribution of $\eta_q$ , is much reduced by the reconstruction of the recoil jet direction.
+Figure 25 illustrates how well the direction of the recoil jet is determined by this simple algorithm.
+In the figure, the pseudo-rapidity η_q of the scattered quark (obtained from the event generator) are plotted as green histograms.
+The blue histograms in the figure show the distributions of η_q for events in which the recoil jet is reconstructed within the VTX acceptance.
+The red histograms show the difference $\eta_q - \eta^{jet}$ between the true pseudo-rapidity of the recoil quark and that of the reconstructed jet.
+The large uncertainty of the recoil jet kinematics, as seen from the wide distribution of η_q , is much reduced by the reconstruction of the recoil jet direction.

-From the measurement of $\eta^{jet}$ and the transverse momentum $p_T$ of the direct photon, the kinematics of the initial partons can be determined.
-Under the assumption that the $p_T$ of the direct photon and the recoil jet is the same, the fractional momenta of initial partons $x_1$ and $x_2$ are determined from the following relations:
+From the measurement of η^{jet} and the transverse momentum p_T of the direct photon, the kinematics of the initial partons can be determined.
+Under the assumption that the p_T of the direct photon and the recoil jet is the same, the fractional momentum of initial partons x_1 and x_2 are determined from the following relations: